ArticySoftware/Articy3ImporterForUnreal/README.md

 And open it in your favorite text or code editor.

-Now we need to adjust the existing code and make sure that the Importer is an dependency for the project.
+Now we need to adjust the existing code and make sure that the Importer is a dependency for the project.
 Locate the `PublicDependencyModuleNames` array and add `"ArticyRuntime"` as an additional dependency.
 Furthermore you should add the plugin header files to the public include path by adding `PublicIncludePaths.AddRange(new string[] { Path.Combine(ModuleDirectory, "../../Plugins/ArticyImporter/Source/ArticyRuntime/Public") });` below the dependencies.
 If you are working on macOS, you should also add `"Json"` to `PrivateDependencyModuleNames`.

 Your file should now look something like this: